Daniel Ortega: 2008 elections

 In June 2008, the Nicaraguan Supreme Court disqualified the MRS and the Conservative Party from participation in municipal elections.
 In November 2008, the Supreme Electoral Council received national and international criticism following irregularities in municipal elections, but agreed to review results for Managua only, while the opposition demanded a nationwide review.
 For the first time since 1990, the Council decided not to allow national or international observers to witness the election.
 Instances of intimidation, violence, and harassment of opposition political party members and NGO representatives have been recorded.
 Official results show Sandinista candidates winning 94 of the 146 municipal mayoralties, compared to 46 for the main opposition Liberal Constitutional Party (PLC).
 The opposition claimed that marked ballots were dumped and destroyed, that party members were refused access to some of the vote counts and that tallies from many polling places were altered.
-As a result of the fraud allegations, the European Union suspended $70m of aid, and the US$64m.
+As a result of the fraud allegations, the European Union and the United States suspended 70 million dollars and 64 million dollars of aid respectively.

-With the late-2000s recession, Ortega in 2011 characterised capitalism as in its "death throes" and portrayed the Bolivarian Alternative for the People of Our America (ALBA) was the most advanced, most Christian and fairest project.
+With the late-2000s recession, Ortega in 2011 characterised capitalism as in its "death throes" and portrayed the Bolivarian Alternative for the People of Our America (ALBA) as the most advanced, most Christian and fairest project.
 He also said God was punishing the United States with the financial crisis for trying to impose its economic principles on poor countries.
 "It's incredible that in the most powerful country in the world, which spends billions of dollars on brutal wars ... people do not have enough money to stay in their homes."